-Dive into a big bowl of delicious vegan Guatemalan black beans!
-This made-from-scratch dish is full of irresistible flavor and healthy nutrients.
-Perfect to eat alone or for any recipe that calls for black beans, these are so easy to make and need just a few simple ingredients.
+Dive into a bowl of delicious vegan Guatemalan black beans!
+This made-from-scratch dish is packed with irresistible flavor and healthy nutrients.
+They are so easy to make with just a few simple ingredients.
+You can enjoy them as is or use them in any recipe that calls for black beans!

 Meal Ideas for Black Beans